Ray C. Funnye, Public Services Director

 Hours: 8:00 a.m. – 4:30 p.m., Monday through Friday (except for legal holidays)

-Directions: Located off Highway 17, 178 Airport Road
+Directions: Located off Highway 17, at the Georgetown Airport.

 To provide temporary and permanent control methods for the abatement of adult biting mosquitoes.
-Our integrated pest management system incorporates source reduction, surveillance, identification, adulticiding, larvaciding, and education.
-Mosquito Control has a phone hotline, which benefits the public if they find breeding around their property.
-Mosquito Control inspectors may find a potential breeding source and the property owner is given advice on personal protection and elimination of the breeding source.
+Our integrated pest management system incorporates source reduction, surveillance, identification, adulticiding, larviciding and education.
+Mosquito Control has a phone hotline, with which county residents can report mosquito problems and ask for help locating and eliminating mosquito breeding areas on their property.
+If Mosquito Control inspectors find a potential breeding source, the property owner is given advice on personal protection and elimination of the breeding source.

 Frequently Asked Questions: